Wasserstein Gaussianization and Efficient Variational Bayes for Robust Bayesian Synthetic Likelihood: Numerical examples and applications

 \subsection{g-and-k example}

-The g-and-k distributions are a family of flexible distributions often used to model highly skewed data.
+The g-and-k distribution is a family of flexible distributions often used to model highly skewed data.
 These distributions are defined through their quantile function \citep{rayner2002numerical}, hence their density function is not available in closed form, but it is easy to generate data from them.
 Estimating a g-and-k distribution has been a common example in the literature to test the performance of likelihood-free inference methods \citep{DROVANDI20112541}.

 The quantile function $Q(p)$, $p \in (0,1)$, of the g-and-k distribution is given as follows \beq Q(p) = A + B \Bigr[ 1 + 0.8 \frac{1 - e^{-gz(p)}}{1 + e^{-gz(p)}} \Bigr] \big(1 + z(p)^2\big)^k z(p), \eeq where $z(p)$ is the quantile function of the standard normal distribution.
 This model has four parameters, $A$, $B$, $g$ and $k$.
 It is straightforward to generate a sample $X$ from this model using $X=Q(U)$ with $U \sim U[0,1]$.
 We generated an observed dataset of size 200 with the true parameters $\theta_\text{true}=(A, B, g, k) = (3,1,2,0.5)$.